go-data-api/dasql/README.md

 - Data API limits the operations for prepared statements to INSERT, UPDATE and DELETE queries

+- The adapted sql reads all rows into memory and closes the rows.
+This is to mimick the lack of streaming in data api version.
+If you're app requires streaming a large data set this is not your tool.

 ## backlog
 - [ ] SHOULD implement scanning into *int, *int8, *int16, *int32, *uint, *uint8, *uint16, *uint32,
              *uint64 instead of only int64